AndreasChristensen89/janken-bossu/README.md

 ### Coding help
 * For help with varius issues with animations, css background manipulation etc. I often resorted to https://stackoverflow.com/
+* For general best practice I used Code Institute's Slack community.

 ### Design
 * For design of the different pages I didn't use other sources of information.
-For backgrounds and character I took inspiration from https://www.pinterest.com/, but none are copies.
+For backgrounds and character I took inspiration from https://www.pinterest.com/ - no pictures are copies however.
 * For color schemes...

 ## User Stories: